 What is L-PRF?

 L-PRF stands for Leukocyte – Platelet Rich Fibrin.
 Leuko-cytes are also known as white blood cells.
 They are part of the immune system and are responsible for helping heal our bodies.
 Platelets are also blood cells.
-They are responsible for attracting healing cells, creating blood clots.
-They are also key Is for producing growth factors.
+They are responsible for attracting healing cells and creating blood clots.
+They are also key for producing growth factors.
 Fibrin is another component he blood that works with platelets to create blood clots.

 How are L-PRF clots created?

 PRF clots are first created by taking a small blood sample from you.
 The blood sample tubes are spun according to a specific process.
 This creates a matrix or blood clot.
 The matrix is then removed from the tube and placed in a device designed to compress the matrix to the desired thickness.

 What is Platelet Fibrin Therapy?